 It depends on the offense.
 The indictment must be filed before the limitation period runs, but the statute of limitations is different for various offenses.
 Some offenses, most notably murder or manslaughter, have not statute of limitations, and an indictment can be brought at any time.
 An...Read more »

 It depends.
-Informal or "common law" marriage in Texas requires three things, assuming that there is no legal impediment to the couple being married: (1)the couple cohabited in Texas, (2) the couple agreed to be married, and (3) the couple represented themselves to others as being married.
-There is...Read more »
+Informal or "common law" marriage in Texas requires three things, assuming that there is no legal impediment to the couple being married: (1)the couple cohabited in Texas, (2) the couple agreed to be married, and (3) the couple represented themselves to others as being...Read more »

 Father is in the military and has been stationed in a different state due to offical orders, and mother refused to move with child due an agreement of divorce.
 The mother and father cannot be civil in any manner.

 Yes, it can be done, but courts in Texas are very reluctant to "bastardize" children, absent compelling circumstances.
-The mechanics are simple enough: the father would execute a voluntary reliquishment affidavit consenting to have his rights terminated, and the mother would file a petition for...Read more »
+The mechanics are simple enough: the father would execute a voluntary reliquishment affidavit consenting to have his rights terminated, and the mother would file a...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.